Calgary Flames co-owner helped pay ransom to free hostage Amanda Lindhout

 Published Tuesday, October 16, 2018 6:47PM EDT

-CALGARY - A Calgary businessman and philanthropist says he paid roughly $750,000 to help free kidnapped journalist Amanda Lindhout in Somalia.
+CALGARY -- A Calgary businessman and philanthropist paid roughly $750,000 to help free kidnapped journalist Amanda Lindhout in Somalia.

-Allan Markin, a co-owner of the Calgary Flames, says he didn't know Lindhout when she was taken hostage in 2008.
+Allan Markin, a co-owner of the Calgary Flames, didn't know Lindhout when she was taken hostage in 2008.

 Lindhout and Markin both spoke at a fundraiser last weekend for the Mustard Seed charity, and she surprised Markin by divulging to the crowd that he had saved her life.